daniel-cmz/daniel-cmz.github.io/_news/announcement_1.md

 ---
 layout: post
+date: 2026-04-10
+inline: true
+related_posts: false
+---

+Our paper Design for care-full inclusion: Foregrounding the voices of vulnerable communities through vignettes in co-design was accepted for presentation at <a href="https://drs2026.thedrs.org/home">DRS26</a>

+---
+layout: post
 date: 2026-01-15
 inline: true
 related_posts: false
 ---

-Our paper "It's Messy...But I Feel Balanced": Unpacking Flexible Worker's Rhythm-Making Practices Using Asset-Based Approach was conditionally accepted for <a href="https://chi2026.acm.org/">CHI26</a>
+Our paper <a href="https://arxiv.org/abs/2603.02841">"It's Messy...But I Feel Balanced": Unpacking Flexible Worker's Rhythm-Making Practices Using Asset-Based Approach</a> was accepted for presentation at <a href="https://chi2026.acm.org/">CHI26</a>